lammps/lammps/doc/src/compute_mesont.rst

 .. parsed-literal::

-   compute ID group-ID mesont/Es
+   compute ID group-ID mesont mode

 * ID, group-ID are documented in :doc:`compute <compute>` command
-* mesont/Es = style name of the compute command
+* mesont = style name of the compute command
+* mode = one of estretch, ebend, etube, stretch_tot, ebend_tot, and etube_tot (see details below)

 Examples
 """"""""